MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

 ### Key vault

-1. In Microsoft Azure, in the main Azure search box, enter xxx to go to the Managed App resource created during the deployment.
+1. In Microsoft Azure, in the main Azure search box, enter **mrg-connected-spaces-** to go to the Managed App resource created during the deployment.

    ![XXX.](media/setup-certificates-1.JPG "XXX")